AnyLog-co/documentation/policies.md

 The **from** command is detailed in the section [The 'From JSON Object Bring' command](json%20data%20transformation.md#the-from-json-object-bring-command).

-## declaring a policy using set commands
+## Declaring a policy using set commands

 The **set policy** command can create an update a policy dynamically.